 Through partnership with Duke’s Innovation & Entrepreneurship Initiative and the Entrepreneurship @ Duke Engineering office, BRiDGE company leaders receive mentorship in the creation and refinement of their business plans.

 Duke Engineering students are involved through a summer internship program.
-BRiDGE provides one-to-one matching funds for Duke Engineering PhD students to obtain hands-on experience with startups.
+BRiDGE provides one-to-one matching funds for Duke Engineering PhD and master's students to obtain hands-on experience with startups.

 Building a patient-derived screening platform to increase the precision of personalized cancer therapies to overcome drug resistance after standard chemotherapy fails, with the added goal of developing a drug response database for cancer drug discovery.